 An anxiously attached child develops internal working models of uncertainty about their caregiver’s help.
-As much as they desire intimacy, they feel insecure and unlovable.
+They often feel insecure and unlovable.

-What Causes Anxious Attachment
+What Causes Anxious Attachment Style

 Children who experience caregivers as emotionally unavailable develop anxiety about their caretakers’ availability, especially during distress1.

-Anxious children do not develop emotional bonds with their primary caregivers because these caregivers are preoccupied with their own attachment issues2.
+Oftentimes, it is because these parents are anxiously preoccupied with their own attachment issues2.

-Signs of Anxious Attachment in Adults
+Signs of Anxious Attachment Styles in Adults